reportportal/agent-js-cypress/README.md

 });
 ```

 You can avoid duplicating this logic in each step definitions.
-Instead, add it to the `cypress/support/step_definitions.js` file and include the path to this file in the `stepDefinitions` array (if necessary).
+Instead, add it to the `cypress/support/step_definitions.js` file and include the path to this file in the [stepDefinitions](https://github.com/badeball/cypress-cucumber-preprocessor/blob/master/docs/step-definitions.md) array (if necessary) within cucumber-preprocessor config.
 These hooks will be used for all step definitions.

 # Copyright Notice